 I’ve had too much.
 I know better.
 I got caught up in the fun—the laughter and conversation, lights and music, the unusual feeling of hanging out somewhere “cool” on a Friday night.
 I wake with my head throbbing, body aching, and a deep desire to bury myself back under the covers.

-No, I’m not recovering from drinking a gallon of whiskey.
+No, I’m not recovering from living wild or drinking whiskey.
 I’m recovering from peopling (yes, that’s a verb in the introvert world).
 I’m in serious energy debt.
 Or, another way to say it, I have a full-on, shut-the-blinds-bring-me-strong-coffee introvert hangover.

 I discovered this term—introvert hangover—when I went searching for why I sometimes felt so awful after doing something social.
 Not just parties but retreats, conferences, holiday gatherings, long days of meetings.
 Places where I either felt tempted to overindulge in socializing or couldn’t escape when I needed a break.
 Either way, the consequences remained the same.
 I made it through the day, but, whew, I paid for it later.